blastrock/xlllog/README.rst

 --------------

 This library does almost 0 allocation.
-It relies on pnt for formatting which allocates memory only with floats and with things that need to be casted to std::string for printing.
+It relies on pnt for formatting which allocates memory only with floats and with types that need to be casted to std::string for printing.

-The only function that may allocate memory is ``addFilter`` which adds the filter to a ``std::set``.
+The only function that may allocate memory is ``addFilter`` which adds the filter to a ``std::map``.

 License
 =======

-The code is licensed under the FreeBSD license provided in the COPYING file.
+The code is licensed under the BSD license provided in the COPYING file.

 Author
 ======